31 Different Types of Moths in Maryland

 The adult moths are black with yellow spots on their wings and have a wingspan of up to 1.5 inches.

-These types of moths in Maryland are active during the day and can often be seen flying around in search of food.
+These moths in Maryland are active during the day and can often be seen flying around in search of food.

 Moreso, they feed on flowers and other plant material, and their larvae feed on the leaves of various trees and shrubs.